LibrariesHacked/schema-librarydata/docs/mobile-library-stops.md

 A full sample can be viewed at [Somerset mobile stops](https://github.com/LibrariesHacked/schema-librarydata/blob/master/data/somerset_mobile_library_stops.csv).

+A full technical specification for the fields is available using the [TableSchema format](https://github.com/LibrariesHacked/schema-librarydata/blob/master/mobile-library-stops.json).

 ### Field notes

 ---

 #### Frequency

-The frequency field describes when the stop will be visited.
+This describes when the stop will be visited.
 This uses the [iCalendar RRule specification](https://icalendar.org/iCalendar-RFC-5545/3-8-5-3-recurrence-rule.html).
-This is an open standard for communicating when calendar events happen.
+This is an open standard for communicating when recurring events happen.

 In the majority of the cases, mobile library stops are visited at weekly intervals.
-For example, every two weeks is described as 'FREQ=WEEKLY;INTERVAL=2'.
+For example, every week is described as 'FREQ=WEEKLY;INTERVAL=1', every two weeks would be 'FREQ=WEEKLY;INTERVAL=2'.
 In some cases stops are visited monthly by a named day of the week.
-For example 'FREQ=MONTHLY;BYDAY=2MO', would mean the stop is visited on the second Monday of each month.
+For example, 'FREQ=MONTHLY;BYDAY=2MO', would mean the stop is visited on the second Monday of each month.

 #### Start

-The start date should be the first date at which the stop will be visited.
+This should be the first date at which the stop will be visited.
 It will then be possible to calculate future dates based upon the frequency field.

 #### End

-The end date is optional, and describes the last date at which the stop will be visited.
+This field is optional, and describes the last date at which the stop will be visited.
 This could be used if timetables are planned for set periods in advance only.

 #### Timetable

-The timetable URL should provide a web address at which a citizen can find details of the mobile library stop.
-This should not link to a PDF file as these are less likely to fulfill accessibility requirements.
+This field should provide a web address at which a citizen can find details of the mobile library stop, or the mobile library in general.
+This should not link to a PDF file, as these are less likely to fulfill [accessibility requirements](https://gds.blog.gov.uk/2018/07/16/why-gov-uk-content-should-be-published-in-html-and-not-pdf/).

 ### Potential problems